AndreasMadsen/configme/README.md

 #### Functions

-So sometimes you wan't more control then you can use functions.
+So sometimes you wan't more control then you can use functions. `.defaults` can be a function and a property can contain a function.

-The entire `input` object is parsed as the only argument, however the `this` keyword refer to the object that the function exist in.
+A function is executed with the `input` source as its only argument, however the `this` keyword refer to  the object that the function exist in.
+The value that the function return will overwrite the `input` value.
+Note that `source` and `this` are not parsed in any way but contain the original values.

 ```javascript
 config.defaults = {